A Saturday in San Diego’s Art Scene

 Quiet reverence in a massive space of hidden corners.

 Afterward, I wandered through the building’s nooks and crannies.
 I found art tucked behind half-closed doors and installations spilling out of closets.
 A cone in the dark.
 A string from a second-story window.
-It felt like the building itself was whispering.
+It felt like the building itself was revealing itself to me.

-There’s something rare about a space that doesn’t shout but beckons.
+There’s something rare about a space that invites curiosity and exploration.
 Bread & Salt does just that.

 Visitors observe a sculptural installation during an artist talk with Liz Stringer at Bread & Salt, a contemporary art space in San Diego's Logan Heights.